rodcar/bcrp-mcp/README.md

 ## 🎯 Overview

 BCRP-MCP is a **Model Context Protocol (MCP) server** that provides seamless access to economic and financial time series data from the **BCRP (Banco Central de Reserva del Perú)** - Central Reserve Bank of Peru.
-This server enables AI assistants and applications to search, explore, and analyze Peru's economic indicators, financial statistics, and monetary data through a standardized MCP interface.
+This server enables AI agents and applications to search, explore, and analyze Peru's economic indicators, financial statistics, and monetary data through a standardized MCP interface.

+---

+## 🎬 Demo

 ---